Abdo129/Timestamp-converter/README.md

 # 🕒 Timestamp Converter

-Easily convert UTC timestamps into **your local timezone** (with Cairo/Egypt shown as an example) and log the outputs automatically.
+Easily convert UTC timestamps into **your local timezone** and log the outputs automatically.

 ------------------------------------------------------------------------